 It’s also important to do these activities in order and at roughly the same time every day.

 8. Eat A Heavy Lunch

 Eat a big lunch, a slightly lighter breakfast and dinner, suggests Dr. Kenny Pang, an ENT specializing in sleep disorders.
 Energizing foods helps your body be awake.
 They help you function better.
 You also want to avoid caffeine in the afternoon or at least four hours before bedtime.

 9. Invest In Smart Lights Or Automatic Curtain Opener

-Waking up to a bright sunny room will minimize your grogginess and make you feel more alert after waking up.
+Waking up in a bright sunny room will minimize your grogginess and make you feel more alert.
 Get an automatic curtain opener and program it to open the drapes at least 30 minutes before you plan to wake up.

 10. Trick Your Brain To Get Up

-What’s your first reaction when your alarm goes off?
+What’s your first reaction when your alarm clock goes off?
 Hit snooze and go back to sleep, right?
-For this tip, you can press snooze but this time instead of going straight back to sleep, get up—but only for 10 minutes or however that snooze is set.
+For this tip, you can press snooze, but this time instead of going straight back to sleep, get up—but only for 10 minutes or however that snooze is set.

 11. Use Your Pet As An Alarm Clock

 Animals are good alarm clocks, especially if you time their feeding time early in the morning.
 They’re consistent, noisy, and relentless, so they’ll hammer your door and jump in your bed to wake you up until you give them some food.